secretGeek/today-i-learned-staging/windows/mstsc_black_screen.md

 The alternative is to change your remote desktop connection options (under "Experience" tab) :  Uncheck "Persistent bitmap caching"

+It can also be worth exiting and coming back in (particularly on first login to that machine)

 ## Source

 - [why is my screen black after rdp connection?](http://superuser.com/questions/306412/why-is-my-screen-black-after-rdp-connection)